 - Definition: acute, life-threatening exacerbation of myasthenic symptoms that leads to respiratory failure

-- Most commonly occurs within 8–12 months after onset
+- Most commonly occurs within 3 years of disease onset

 Differential diagnosis of myasthenic crisis and cholinergic crisis